Southland Wind Farm: Resource consent application

 In July 2023 the project was accepted for fast-tracking towards resource consent approval under the COVID-19 Recovery (Fast-track Consenting) Act 2020.
 Contact Energy lodged a resource consent application with the Environmental Protection Authority (EPA) in December 2023.
 The laws creating the fast-track process have since been repealed but Contact's application was filed in time to use it.
-The fast-track process gives the decision to an expert consenting panel.
-The chair of the panel is Clare Leniham, who began as an environmental and public law barrister in 2012 and has over 20 years of experience advising and acting in resource management law, conservation and public law and land law.
-The EPA will provide advice and administrative support to the panel.
+The fast-track process gives the decision to an expert consenting panel, chaired by Clare Leniham, a former environmental and public law barrister.
+The EPA provided advice and administrative support to the panel.

-The fast-track process blocks the general public from the resource consent process, and Southland District Council opposed the use of the fast-track process because of this.
-However, the panel is still required under the law to invite written comments on the application from certain groups.
+The Southland District Council opposed the use of the fast-track process because it blocks the general public from the resource consent process.
+However, the panel was still required under the law to invite written comments on the application from certain groups.
 The panel invited people and entities such as the West Catlins Preservation Society, all adjacent landowners, multiple district and regional councils, Te Rūnanga o Ngāi Tahu, and multiple government ministers.
 Comments were required by 25 July 2024 and were published shortly after that.
-The EPA has also sought more information from Contact Energy on multiple occasions, such as light spill distances, dwellings near the wind farm, and why Contact did not prepare management plans in consultation with Te Ao Mārama Inc, the iwi liaison entity for Southland's four rūnanga.
+The EPA also sought more information from Contact Energy on multiple occasions, such as light spill distances, dwellings near the wind farm, and why Contact did not prepare management plans in consultation with Te Ao Mārama Inc, the iwi liaison entity for Southland's four rūnanga.